- Chart

 Positioning

-Owens Corning is a leading global manufacturer of insulation, roofing, and composite materials.
-Its competitive advantages include brand recognition, extensive distribution network, and technological innovation.
+Owens Corning is a leading global producer of insulation, roofing, and composite materials.
+Its competitive advantages include strong brand recognition, extensive distribution networks, innovation in product development, and a commitment to sustainability.

 Total Addressable Market (TAM)